The-NeXT-Project/Docs/docs/advanced/uim-repo.md

 apt update
 ```

-## List of provided software
+## List of currently provided software

 - netstatus-api-go
 - sing-box
 - spoiler
 - uim-server
-- xrayr

 The above is not a complete list of software, and some software may only be available in the RPM repositories, but we will be updating them over time to ensure synchronization with the RPM/DEB repositories.

+## List of software we plan to provide

+- v2ray-core
+- clash-meta(mihomo)

 ## About software in the source